JAYAROSHINI2112/Python_Assessment_Pi_One/Web_scrapping/README.md

 4. **Access the Visualization:**
     - Open your web browser and visit [http://127.0.0.1:5000/](http://127.0.0.1:5000/) to view the top movies ratings chart.

-## Configuration

-- Replace `'f1f6529de171f7d0521bdde174d3b23a'` in the script with your actual TMDb API key.

 ## Project Structure